-The University of Toronto Mississauga Library, Archives & Special Collections’ mandate is to acquire, preserve, arrange, describe and provide access to rare and unique materials that support curricula and research at the University of Toronto Mississauga, materials documenting the history of the University of Toronto Mississauga campus, and material documenting Mississauga’s communities.
+The mandate of the University of Toronto Mississauga (UTM) Library, Archives & Special Collections unit is to acquire, preserve, arrange, describe, and provide access to rare and unique material that supports curricula and research at the UTM.
+It works cooperatively with the University of Toronto Archives & Records Management Services (UTARMS) to preserve and provide access to material that documents the history of the UTM campus and community.

 Private donations from individuals, families, and organizations are collected in the following areas:

 - Erindale History

 - Latin American & Caribbean Studies

 Donations of rare and unique materials in other areas may be collected as they relate to teaching and research on campus.
 Contact the Coordinator for more information.

 Donations will be considered for inclusion based on the following factors:

 - Relationship to mandate and collecting scope, current priorities, and existing holdings

 - Archival value criteria including provenance, uniqueness, authenticity, and evidential, informational, and documentation value